go-vikunja/helm-chart/README.md

     - example.com
 ```

 Or, let's say, you have decided to use Google SQL database instead of self-hosted, and placed credentials in Google Secret Manager.
-You plan to use [ExternalSecrets](https://external-secrets.io/v0.7.2/) to get that credentials.
+You plan to use [ExternalSecrets](https://external-secrets.io/v0.7.2/) to store the credentials.
 These can be easily integrated as well.

 ```yaml
 # Disable embedded database